jonathanbier/forkmonitor/README.md

 Creates an alert if there is more than one block at the tip height of the chain.
 E.g. if there are two blocks at height N then one is expected to get orphaned.

-This will not create an alert for all orphan blocks, only those that haven't been orphaned yet at the moment of polling.
+This will not create an alert for all orphan blocks, only those that have been processed by our nodes.

 ### Version bit signaling